sirhair/calebspitch/readme.md

 ####IMPORTANT
 Make sure your wordpress install is in a directory called "capstone" or browsersync won't work (unless you modify the config locally)
+When you create a Theme folder name it "calebspitch"

 ##WP DATABASE SYNCING
 All team members will need to ensure that their local wordpress installations USE THE SAME TABLE PREFIX.